joshbeam/angular_init/TUTORIAL.md

 # Create your own ngi template

 Hello!
 Here you'll learn the basics of creating your own custom template to use with ngi.

+Why?
+Well, the default templates follow [John Papa's style guide][style-guide], so certain conventions are used.
+But maybe you don't like all those conventions, or maybe you or your organization prefer a different style.
+If that's the case, then you can just create your own custom template files to use!

 ## Quick Start

 **Step 1** First, create a template following the [syntax below][syntax].
 You can use your own styling to make the template fit your own workflow.
 Then you want to give the template a name.
 For this example, we'll use `my.directive.template.js`

-**Step 2** Execute `$ ngi -o` so that you can configure ngi.
+**Step 2** Execute `ngi -o` so that you can configure ngi.
 This is where we're going to tell ngi to use the new template file you just created.

 **Step 3** You'll see something like this: